 - Senior Dog Treats – As your dog reaches their senior stages, they need to transition to treats that support their aging bodies.
 This includes specialty dog treats for hip and joint health, digestion, diabetic dog treats and dog treats for heart care & health.
 This can include switching their treats or eventually phasing them out altogether.

 - Healthy Dog Treats – When looking for the healthiest options for your dog gluten free dog treats along with GMO free, grain free and specialty dog treats all come to mind.
-Low glycemic, high protein and even low protein dog treats are be used when supporting your dog’s healthy habits.
+Low hypoglycemic, high protein and even low protein dog treats are be used when supporting your dog’s healthy habits.
 Healthy dog treats can help maintain their weight and there are even vegetarian dog treat options that supports your dog and your lifestyle choices.

 New and Interesting Dog Treat Options